When vehicles need to be registered

 Applying for or renewing a driving licence

-Duty will be based on manufacturers' CO2 emissions data.
+The duty charged will be based on manufacturers' CO2 emissions data.
 CO2 emissions data is normally only available for cars produced since March 2001.
 For vehicles manufactured before this date, the cubic capacity (cc) will be used.

-My vehicle has been registered in another country
+Vehicles registered in another country

 - produce the original documents as listed above